Abstract:

 Sthenoteuthis oualaniensis, the morphological growth characteristics of gladius structure were studied based on the

 1388 samples collected in the northwest Indian Ocean in the autumn of 2019 (September to November), we analyzed the influencing factors of the morphology change of the gladius.
 The results showed that gladius length (GL), cones length (CL), vanes length (VL), greatest width of cones (GWC) and greatest width of proostracum (GWP) could be used as characteristic parameters to describe the change in the shape of the gladius.
-There were significant differences in the morphologic growth between genders, different gonad maturity stages, and different mantle length (
+There were significant differences in the morphologic growth among genders, different gonad maturity stages, and different mantle length (

 P<0.05).
 There was no significant difference in VL/GL values between different mantle length groups (